jsim2010/partite/CONTRACT.md

 ```
-How to divide a project into sub projects.
+How to add sub projects to a project.
-How to branch projects that are taking separate paths.
+How to branch projects that are have the same vision but different strategies or products.
 Suggestions for voting:
 - how shall the action be shared, discussed, and modified
 - should the initial submitter be allowed to vote
 - include a time frame so that votes cannot be dragged out
 - consider "blank" ballots where an operative does not submit a ballot
-Rules for the name - perhaps semantic versioning?
 ```